gdgpescara/hedwig/README.md

 Any static assets, like images, can be placed in the `public/` directory.

+## Firebase Functions

+We make use of Firebase Functions in the project.
+To understand how they are used and how to contribute to Functions development or just how to develop your own Function, please, refer to the [Technical Documentation on Firebase Functions](https://github.com/gdgpescara/hedwig/wiki/Firebase-Functions).

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: